-Despite the reduction in the grain supply, the GHTS's total handlings in the first quarter of the 2010-11 crop year proved only moderately different from that experienced in the same period a year earlier.
+Despite the reduction in the grain supply, the GHTS's total handlings in the first half of the 2010-11 crop year proved only moderately different from that experienced in the same period a year earlier.

-- > Country elevator throughput, as gauged by all road and rail shipments from the primary elevators situated across western Canada, decreased by just 0.1% in the first quarter, remaining largely unchanged at 8.2 million tonnes.
-Increased volumes from Saskatchewan and Alberta did much to countermand the losses reported by Manitoba and British Columbia. - > The amount of grain moved by rail to western Canadian ports increased by 2.8% in the first quarter, with the total rising to 7.6 million tonnes from 7.3 million tonnes a year earlier.
-As in past years, the vast majority of this traffic, some 7.3 million tonnes, moved in covered hopper cars.
-The remaining 0.3 million tonnes moved in different forms of railway equipment, with the most predominant being containers. - > The port of Vancouver remained the principal export destination for western Canadian grain, receiving a GMP record of 4.7 million tonnes, against 4.2 million tonnes in the same period a year earlier.
-Much of this gain could be traced to the lesser role accorded Prince Rupert, where total shipments fell by 45.0%, to 0.6 million tonnes from 1.1 million tonnes.
-Thunder Bay also posted a reduction in traffic volume, albeit a more moderate 3.1% decline, which fell to 1.4 million tonnes from 1.5 million tonnes a year earlier.
+- Country elevator throughput, as gauged by all road and rail shipments from the primary elevators situated across western Canada, decreased by just 2.1%, to 16.0 million tonnes from 16.3.
+Increased volumes from Alberta did much to counter the reductions posted by Saskatchewan, Manitoba and British Columbia. - The amount of grain moved by rail to western Canadian ports increased by 3.1 in the first half, with the total rising to 14.2 million tonnes from 13.8 million tonnes a year earlier.
+As in past years, the vast majority of this traffic, some 13.7 million tonnes, moved in covered hopper cars.
+The remaining 533,500 tonnes moved in different forms of railway equipment, with the most predominant being containers. - The port of Vancouver remained the principal export destination for western Canadian grain, receiving a GMP record of 8.6 million tonnes in the first half of the crop year, against 8.1 million tonnes in the same period a year earlier.
+Shipments to Prince Rupert fell by 17.8%, to 1.9 million tonnes from 2.4 million tonnes.
+Thunder Bay also posted a reduction in traffic volume, albeit a more moderate 6.4% decline, falling to 2.5 million tonnes from 2.7 million tonnes a year earlier.
 In contrast, rail shipments to Churchill increased by 33.5%, to 598,800 tonnes from 448,600 tonnes.

-Port throughput, as measured by the volume of grain shipped from terminal elevator and bulk loading facilities located at these four ports, totalled 6.4 million tonnes.
-This represented a loss of but 1.0% from the 6.5 million tonnes handled in the first quarter of the previous crop year.
-Vancouver accounted for 61.9% of this volume, with total marine shipments climbing to 4.0 million tonnes from 3.6 million tonnes.
-West-coast shipments were bolstered by another 0.5 million tonnes exported through Prince Rupert, although the port's throughput for the period declined by 47.8%.
-Thunder Bay also saw a reduction, albeit of only 2.2%, which left its first-quarter throughput largely unchanged at 1.3 million tonnes.
-Churchill reported an 8.6% increase in its handlings, which rose to 630,900 tonnes from 529,600 tonnes.
+Port throughput in the first half, as measured by the volume of grain shipped from terminal elevator and bulk loading facilities located at Canada's four western ports, totalled 12.9 million tonnes.
+This represented a gain of 3.4% over the 6.4 million tonnes handled in the same period a year earlier.
+Vancouver accounted for 59.6% of this volume, with total marine shipments climbing to 7.7 million tonnes from 7.0 million tonnes.
+West-coast shipments were bolstered by another 1.9 million tonnes exported through Prince Rupert, although the port's throughput for the period declined by 14.0%.
+Thunder Bay also saw a reduction, albeit of only 1.0%, which left its throughput unchanged at 2.6 million tonnes.
+Churchill reported a 24.2% increase in its handlings, which rose to 657,500 tonnes from 529,600 tonnes.